joaopnj/qriar-labs-node/README.md

 - [ESLint](https://eslint.org/) for code linting
 - [Prettier](https://prettier.io) for code formatting

-## Setup
-This starter kit is using turborepo and yarn workspaces for monorepo workflow.

 ### Prerequisites

 - Make sure docker and docker-compose are installed.
 Refer to docs for your operating system.

  ## Docker